How ECI Engagement Can Help Reduce Risk in Residential Projects

 Are the Numbers Stacking?

-Over the past six months, several residential projects—particularly Build-to-Rent—have proceeded to the tender phase only to be pulled from the market due to numbers not stacking up.
+Over the past six months, several residential projects—particularly Build-to-Rent—have proceeded to the tender phase only to be pulled from the market post-tender due to numbers not stacking up.
 In other cases, contract value submissions at the end of tendering have exceeded budget.
-This often leaves the preferred contractor needing to review the design to meet GMP through an extensive value management process.
-During this holding pattern, trades may struggle to hold their prices, and cost certainty suffers as a result.
+This often leaves the preferred Head Contractor reviewing the design to meet GMP through an extensive value management process.
+During this holding pattern, trades may be unable to hold their prices, and cost certainty suffers as a result.

 Despite the benefits, some developers may hesitate to engage in ECI due to concerns about potential costs or the time investment required to collaborate closely with contractors early in the process.